Testing Alstom's Class 180 DMU

 Thanks to the combined initial efforts of the Serco and Alstom teams all the class 180's eventually entered service on the GW main line.

-Unfortunately most of the units have been dispensed with by FGW - a short sighted policy I think as they knock the Voyagers into a cocked hat.
-Until recently t 3 were operating with Northern Rail (not much 125 mile/h running on the route between Manchester and Blackpool methinks!), First Group with Hull Trains' services and Grand Central have a couple each too.
+Unfortunately most of the units were dispensed with by FGW - a short sighted policy I think as they knock the Voyagers into a cocked hat.
+Until 2010 three units were operating with Northern Rail (not much 125 mile/h running on the route between Manchester and Blackpool methinks!), First Group with Hull Trains' services and Grand Central had a couple each too.
 The first GC example 180112 was delivered to Heaton depot on 25th July in a distinctive livery of black with orange bodyside stripe, and named 'James Herriot'

 Here are a selection of photos of the class 180 units on test.............